 It happens in a moment.
 You leave the grocery store and, as you push the shopping cart back to your car, you reach up to slip off your mask.
 You don't notice that your hearing aid wire or tube has become entangled in the earloop.
 It's not until you get home that you realize you are missing a hearing aid.
 What a sinking feeling!

 The good news is that, at UBHearing, our hearing aids come with 2-year FREE Loss & Damage replacement warranty, with no deductible!
 However, hearing aids can only be replaced once under the Loss & Damage warranty and, ideally, nobody wants to lose a hearing aid.
-So, what can be done to reduce the likelihood of losing your hearing aids.
+So, what can be done to reduce the likelihood of losing your hearing aids?

 1. Only remove your mask in your car.
 A simple solution is to ensure you do not remove your mask until you are in a safe, enclosed space, like your vehicle.
 That way, if your hearing aid is pulled out of your ear, even if you fail to notice it right away, you'll be able to find it in your car.

 2. Avoid earloops!
 Earloop masks seem to be the most widely available, and come in a variety of colours, sports team logos, and themes.
 However, earloop masks are the ones most likely to interfere with hearing aids, competing for scarce real estate behind your ears, often along with your glasses.
 A mask with head straps, rather than earloops, is a safer bet for those wearing hearing aids.
 If you don't want to give up your fashionable earloop mask, consider buying (or making) an earloop face mask extender.
 By doing so, you effectively convert your earloop mask to function like a head strap mask, reducing the risk of interference with hearing aids.
+At UBHearing, we are able to offer earloop mask extenders to our clients as of November 1st!

 3. Consider custom earmolds.
 The majority of behind-the-ear hearing aids are worn with a small, soft, silicone dome or sleeve.
 However, an alternative to wearing a dome is to replace it with a custom earmold, made to fit your ear.
 A custom earmold is made of either silicone or lucite and, since it has more surface area than a small dome, and is made specifically to fit each client, it can aid in retention of the hearing aid.
 Earmolds are typically colourless, reducing visibility in your ear.
 Although the behind-the-ear portion would still be at risk of being pulled off with a mask, the larger earpiece may result in the hearing aid dangling out of your ear, rather than falling out.
 Several clients who have had near-misses with mask removal have been relieved that their custom earmolds prevented the loss of their hearing aid.
 At a cost of $100.00 per ear, a custom earmold may be a worthwhile investment, as compared to the potential cost of replacing a hearing aid.